 Innovation SHOWcase Volunteers will reject any entry deemed inappropriate.
 Content must be "family" or "G" rated.

 ShowMe Innovation Volunteers will reject any project that does not cite all of its sources: images, sounds, music, animation, etc. Teacher Advisors / sponsors should validate all sources

 There will be a limit of 3 projects per teacher for elementary and 5 per teacher for middle and high.
 (If one class completes 5 projects, then teacher should score projects and submit their best work.)

 Connection to Standards

-Each submission should be connected to ISTE Standards for Students and either State Learning Standards, CCSS, ISTE Standards, and/or NGSS.
+Each submission should be connected to ISTE Standards for Students and either State Learning Standards, CCSS, and/or NGSS.
 These connections should be provided within the submission form.

 Entry Submissions Due By Thursday, December 19, 2019, 11:59 p.m.
 CST